Adding Users

 #AuthFile %SystemRoot%\svpasswd.txt # Pathname # Specify an authentication file.
 See svpasswd example.
 Anonymous access # will be disabled unless an ANONYMOUS user entry is present. # Default: None

-If you wish to store some or all user records in a private file, then uncomment the AuthFile line (remove the hash).
+If you wish to store some or all user records in a private file, then uncomment the AuthFile line (remove the hash or enable the checkbox).
 The server will then expect to find a password file at the given path location.

 If you enable AuthFile without also enabling SysAuth, then system authentication will be disabled by default!
 The server always chooses the most restrictive default that still allows some access.